 South Africa Student Profiles

-We currently have four students from South Africa.
+We currently have eight students from South Africa.
 With offices in Cape Town, Durban, and Johannesburg, the number of South African program participants is expected to rise.
 Below we profile our students currently studying in the United States.

 Mthokozisi Bright Mazibuko